Invoice Factoring for Service Providers

 Financing Options for Service Providers

 For most small companies and start-ups, cash flow is the biggest problem they face, especially when they’re growing.
-The same is true for service providers, but bank loans are not always an option, and even if you do get approved, you will likely be hit with less-than-ideal repayment terms and interest rates.
+The same is true for service providers, but bank loans may not always be an option, and even if you do get approved, you will likely be hit with less-than-ideal repayment terms and interest rates.
 This is why many service providers rely on alternative financing options such as:

 Debt Financing: Debt Funding (also known as debt financing or debt lending) is a way for a business to raise capital by borrowing money.
 It will be necessary to repay this funding at a later date, usually through regular interest-bearing repayments.
 Common sources of debt funding include: